 It works!

-For repos with npm build scripts, I use gh-pages @ npm to push the build to the gh-pages branch and up to the server.
+That repo is just HTML and JS with only a gh-pages branch, but for repos with npm build scripts, I use gh-pages @ npm to push the build to a gh-pages branch and up to the server.

 I’m putting off rolling my own CI server, but I imagine that’s the next stage here.
 Stay tuned.